FugiTech/txoffer/README.md

 This is the current version running on Cona among a few other bots on Rizon.

 Supports outputting a packs.txt to integrate with other services.
-Trigger `xdcc httplist` returns packs.txt link for the parser.
+Trigger `xdcc httplist` returns packs.txt URL for the parser.

 ## Installation